Gain skills for entry into the health care field. You’ll graduate with both a high school diploma and a Comprehensive Health Care Aide certificate.

 Tools & Supplies

-High school textbooks will be provided to you by the Adult Collegiate, including any tools and supplies that you may require for your high school labs.
+- Mature Student High School - tools and supplies for your high school labs will be provided to you by the Centre for Adult Learning.
 You will, however, be responsible for providing your own binders, pens, paper, and other materials that will assist you in the classroom.

-The Comprehensive Health Care Aide program requires you to purchase your own textbooks, supplies and uniforms.
-These are available at the ACC Bookstore, located at Victoria Avenue East campus.
-Visit the Bookstore’s website to learn more.
+- Comprehensive Health Care Aide program requires you to purchase your own supplies and uniforms.
+Visit the Comprehensive Health Care Aide program page to learn more.

 Courses & Costs